Martin Škrtel: 2013–14 season

-In August 2013, it was reported that Liverpool had rejected a £10 million offer for Škrtel from Rafael Benítez's Napoli.
+On 22 August 2013, it was reported that Liverpool had rejected a £10 million offer for Škrtel from Rafael Benítez's Napoli.

-After missing the first two matches of the season, Škrtel helped Liverpool keep a clean sheet in 1–0 home win against Manchester United on 1 September.
-On 9 November, he scored his first goal of the season in a 4–0 win against Fulham.
-On 29 December, he gave Liverpool a third-minute lead against Chelsea in a 2–1 loss at Stamford Bridge.
+After missing the first two matches of the season, Škrtel helped Liverpool keep a clean sheet in 1–0 home win against Manchester United on 1 September 2013.
+On 9 November 2013, he scored his first goal of the season in a 4–0 win against Fulham.
+On 29 December, he gave Liverpool a third-minute lead against Chelsea in a 2–1 defeat at Stamford Bridge.

-On 8 February 2014, Škrtel scored twice in the first ten minutes against Arsenal, to help Liverpool to a 5–1 win.
+On 8 February 2014, Škrtel scored twice in the first-ten minutes against Arsenal, to help Liverpool to a 5–1 win.
 On 22 March, he scored another brace in a 6–3 win over Cardiff City.
 On 13 April, he scored Liverpool's second goal in a crucial 3–2 win over Manchester City at Anfield to reach seven goals in the 2013–14 Premier League season.

-On 11 May, he scored a record fourth own-goal of the Premier League season in a 2–1 win against Newcastle United.
+On 11 May 2014, he scored a record fourth own-goal of the Premier League season in a 2–1 win against Newcastle United.
 Despite those four own goals, Škrtel scored some decisive goals for Liverpool in some matches.
-Since his return against Manchester United in the third game of the season, he played every minute for Liverpool in the Premier League.
+Since his return against Manchester United in the third match of the season, he played every minute for Liverpool in the Premier League.

 2014–15 season

-On 4 November 2014, Škrtel captained Liverpool in a Champions League match against Real Madrid at the Santiago Bernabéu Stadium as captain Steven Gerrard and his vice-captain Jordan Henderson were both on the bench; Liverpool lost 0–1.
+On 4 November 2014, Škrtel captained Liverpool in a UEFA Champions League match against Real Madrid at the Santiago Bernabéu as captain Steven Gerrard and vice-captain Jordan Henderson were both on the bench; Liverpool lost the match 1–0.
 After a poor beginning to the season, manager Brendan Rodgers switched to a three-man defensive line in October, with Škrtel playing a crucial part.
 His pace, athleticism and ball-playing abilities were key in this formation.

 On 21 December, in a league game at Anfield against Arsenal, Škrtel received a head wound from an accidental collision with Olivier Giroud; the treatment added nine minutes onto the end of the match, in which Škrtel headed a 97th-minute equaliser for a vital 2–2 draw.
 In a League Cup semi-final defeat to Chelsea on 27 January 2015, Škrtel was stamped on by Chelsea forward Diego Costa.
 Referee Michael Oliver did not penalise the incident, but Costa was retrospectively banned for three matches by The Football Association (FA).

 On 8 March 2015 in a sixth round FA Cup match against Blackburn Rovers, Škrtel was substituted and then taken to hospital after a collision with Rudy Gestede.
 Later that month, Škrtel was given a three-match ban for violent conduct by the FA for a stamp on Manchester United goalkeeper David de Gea.
 He unsuccessfully appealed, claiming it to be unintentional.